smaran-rvu/SafeHavenChallenge/README.md

 Welcome to another HPCC Systems and ECL Code Challenge!

 ## Introduction
 Many travelers find themselves on occasion in a strange land and a strange city, sometimes without their control.
-Without knowing the risks and dangers in that area, sometimes a tourist can be suddenly be in a dangerous situation.
+Without knowing the risks and dangers in that area, sometimes a tourist can suddenly be in a dangerous situation.
 What can we do as developers to help prevent this?

 ## The Challenge
 Your challenge is to analyze different social factors such as poverty, unemployment, and other factors in US Counties and develop insights and additional information for the traveler.